 |What Santa wants for his IBM i.

-iTech Solutions was at the North Pole last month doing an i5/OS upgrade on Santa’s POWER5 520, from V5R4M5 to 6.1.1, and then his Power7 720 from 6.1 to 7.1.
-Santa Claus called iTech Solutions because he wanted someone with experience to do the operating system upgrade and he wanted the upgrade done right.
+iTech Solutions was at the North Pole last month doing a few upgrades.
+We upgraded Santa’s POWER5 520, from V5R4M5 to 6.1.1, and then his Power7 720 from 6.1 to 7.1.
+Santa Claus called iTech Solutions because he wanted someone with experience to do the operating system upgrades and he wanted the upgrades done right.

 You know it is just amazing how big Santa’s database is on his IBM i.
 Santa runs a standard ERP package to deal with all the vendors that the Elves purchase their raw goods inventory for making the toys.
 He has a cool application that figures out how to reverse pack the sleigh on Christmas eve so that the elves load the presents onto the sleigh in the reverse order that Santa delivers them.
 He had a Websphere Reindeer health application, and a JAVA Weather application to know where the sleigh would catch some air turbulence.
 He said most of the Elves run green screen applications, as they require a lot of speed.
-We talked about extending some of those applications with Open RPG that will be available with IBM i 7.1 next year, and how that might help him extend some RPG applications with some Blackberry and iPhone devices he was looking at installing.
+We talked about extending some of those applications with Open RPG that became available with IBM i 7.1 earlier this year, and how that might help him extend some RPG applications with some Blackberry and iPhone devices he was looking at installing.
 Mobile applications are a must from the sleigh, and Santa needs to keep in constant communications with the North Pole on Dec 24th.

 There were these two customer files, both of which had billions of records in them.
-One file was called Naughty and one called Nice.
-Santa told me that he had many people move from the naughty list to the nice list this year, but that the naughty file still had a lot of deleted records in it.
+One file was called Naughty and the other one called Nice.
+Santa told me that he had many people move from the naughty list to the nice list this year, but that now the naughty file still had a lot of deleted records in it.
 This was causing a problem as the batch “Coal” job was taking a real long time to run, and it was messing up the second-shift elves in coal fabrication.
 Santa said with a belly laugh, we tried to reorganize the file, but it’s always locked.
-The elves are always working. iTech Solutions showed Santa how to use the Reorganize while active function so that he didn’t require exclusive access during the reorganization process.
+The elves are always working. iTech Solutions showed Santa how to use the Reorganize While Active function in IBM i so that Santa didn’t require exclusive access during the reorganization process.
 That allowed the naughty file to be reorganized and all the deleted records to be removed.
 The batch “Coal” job ran in half the time afterwards.
-I think that means more coal for naughty boys and girls.
+I think that means more coal for naughty boys and girls?

 Our next performance issue had to do with some ODBC jobs & Queries that the Elves had created out in the shop.
 The elves have created more queries than you can imagine.
 Every time they ran these ODBC jobs and Queries, the system would just grind to a halt. iTech Solutions ran the Index Advisor, and determined that a couple of indexes (logical files) needed to be created over the toy file.
 With a mouse click, we created those required files for Santa.
 Now those jobs the elves were running are done in a snap.
 Santa said “It was like a new machine, having iTech Solutions come in for the day and investigate the system”.
 We performed our standard Health Check.
 Perhaps this is something you might want to put on your list for Christmas or even next year?

 Then Santa said, “you know the last time you were here you told me that I should backup the system and move my tapes to the South Pole.
 Well, I am a little concerned that if we lost our tapes, then everyone would know who is on the Naughty and Nice list.”
 I said, not to worry, you have two options.
-We can do software encryption now that you are on 6.1.1 with BRMS, or we can do Hardware Encryption with that fancy new Fibre attached LTO-4 tape drive we installed last spring on the 520, and the SAS attached LTO-4 tape drive on the new 720.
+We can do software encryption now that you are on 6.1 with BRMS, or we can do Hardware Encryption with that fancy new Fibre attached LTO-4 tape drive we installed last spring on the 520, and the SAS attached LTO-4 tape drive on the new 720.
 I could see Santa was very happy as their was a sparkle in his eye.

 So, I am glad to report that iTech Solutions is what Santa wants for Christmas.